MBTA Educational Foundation

 The Selection Committee scores the applications as follows:

-• Work History: 30%
+• Work History

-• Written Essay: 30%
+• Written Essay

 Description of Scholarships

-Transportation Trailblazer Scholarship: $2,000
+Transportation Trailblazer Scholarship

-Kenneth W. Burrill Scholarship: Up to $1,500
+Kenneth W. Burrill Scholarship

 This award was created in 2008 to honor an MBTA past president and long-time advocate for construction and transportation investment.
 Ken Burrill had a long history with H.E.
 Sargent and affiliated companies and served as president of Bridgecorp.
 He had a passion for politics and served as finance chair for some of Maine’s most prominent politicians, including US Senator Susan Collins.
 Ken was the chief fundraiser for dozens of state highway and transportation bond referendum campaigns for over 30 years.

-Timothy M. Folster Scholarship: Minimum of $1,000
+Timothy M. Folster Scholarship

 Tim Folster worked for H.E.
-Sargent, Sargent & Sargent, and Sargent for over 40 years, retiring in 2019 as Vice President of Operations.
+Sargent, Sargent & Sargent, and Sargent Corporation for over 40 years, retiring in 2019 as Vice President of Operations.
 To honor his significant contributions to the company, the state and to MBTA, Herb Sargent and the employees of Sargent endowed a scholarship in Tim’s name.
 A past MBTA president, Tim serves on the MBTA Board and chairs the MBTA Educational Foundation Board of Directors.
-He is widely respected among the transportation industry for his extensive knowledge and brilliant mind.
+He is widely respected in the transportation industry for his extensive knowledge and brilliant mind.
 This award may go to a current or prospective engineering student, preferably civil or mechanical, who is committed to seeking employment in Maine, particularly in the construction industry.
-Preference may be given to an employee, or a family member of a Sargent employee.
+Preference may be given to an employee or a family member of a Sargent employee.

-Frank A. Healy Scholarship: $1,000
+Frank A. Healy Scholarship

-Millard W. Pray: Amount Varies
+Millard W. Pray

 Questions?
 Call MBTA at 207-622-0526 or cindy@mbtaonline.org